 When: If you suspect that your family member’s death was due to medical negligence, consult an attorney.

 Why: Wrongful death cases that involve medical malpractice will demand a thorough investigation.
-An attorney can help you obtain medical records, consult with experts, and build a compelling case to hold any healthcare providers accountable for their actions.
+An attorney can help you obtain medical records, consult with qualified professionals, and build a compelling case to hold any healthcare providers accountable for their actions.

 Workplace Accidents